Veeransh14/Transformer-From-Scratch/README.md

 Encoder uses self attention only
 In cross attention,
 Query comes from decoder while key and value comes from encoder.It helps the decoder to get context of the input sequence.
-Also we use masked multihead attention firstly so
+Also we use masked multihead attention so that it cannot attend to future position The attention similarity is set to negative infinity and then the softmax maps it to 0
 ### Decoder Layers

 The decoder also consists of multiple identical layers, each of which applies a similar set of operations to the output sequence.
 In addition to the self-attention and feedforward layers, each decoder layer also includes a multi-head attention layer that attends to the encoder output.
 This allows the decoder to align the input and output sequences and generate more accurate translations.